+Conquering Bilbao in 8 Hours is doable!
 Bilbao, the former industrial city of northern Spain has had a modern day renaissance by becoming a great destination for art and food among other things.
-Naturally a long 8 hour layover with it’s convenient 15 minute bus ride into the city made Bilbao an ideal and not nearly as bad place to be stuck in transit for a couple hours as exploring the city opposed to being stuck in an airport is very doable here.
+Naturally a long 8 hour layover with it’s convenient 15 minute bus ride into the city made Bilbao an ideal place to be stuck in transit.
+It’s not a bad place to be stuck in for a couple hours as exploring the city is super easy.
+And I don’t know about you but I would rather be in a city than stuck in an airport for 8 hours.

 Long Layover Tips